5% off orders over £100: discount code POTTERYTHANKS100

 I make my wax burners with plants that reflect the season: spring, summer, autumn and winter.
-Pictured is a Hemlock wax burner, which I make in the winter.
-In winter months, I've also used holly and ivy; in the autumn, Japanese acer leaves.
-I'll be making spring and summer additions too!
-I'm also open to trying to create a special design that you may have in mind.
-To see more photos please visit my instagram or facebook page.
+Pictured is a hawthorn wax burner, which I make in late spring.
+In winter months, I've used larch, holly and ivy, and snowdrops when they arrive; in the spring, various tree blossoms and narcissus; in the autumn, oak leaves and acorns, brambles and Japanese acer leaves.
+Summer additions may include trailing alpine strawberries and Dales' meadow flowers.

-For those who enjoy their lattés... or making latté art, this mug is the perfect shape to enjoy your favourite hot drink.
-Mug pictured glazed with Whernside Iron Ochre, Dry Rigg Quarry Greywacke Gritstone and Westgate Nettle Ash.
+For those who enjoy their lattés... or a wonderfully large herbal tea, this mug is the perfect shape to enjoy your favourite hot drink.
+Mug pictured is finished with my Nettle Ash glaze.

 Dinner plates, luncheon plates and side plates.
 I make all sets to order.
-The stack of side plates shown are made with white and dark clay, glazed with Whernside Iron Ochre Blue, and fired in reduction.
+The stack of side plates shown are made with white and dark clay, glazed with Whernside Iron Ochre Blue.

 Plate, bowl and mug (or any combination, price adjusted accordingly).
-These sweet sets are stamped with my handmade duck or tractor stamp and glazed with Dry Rigg Quarry Greywacke Gritstone and Whernside Iron Ochre Cream or Iron Ochre Blue (Ducks in Iron Ochre Cream shown in photo).
+These sweet sets are stamped with my handmade DUCK, COW, STEAM TRAIN or TRACTOR stamp and glazed with Dry Rigg Quarry Greywacke Gritstone and Whernside Iron Ochre Cream or Iron Ochre Blue (Ducks in Iron Ochre Cream shown in photo).

 The dinner plate version of bowls, these pasta bowls allow for generous portions.
 Bowls shown are made using white and dark clay, glazed with Whernside Iron Ochre Blue and fired in reduction.

 Order just one or a set.
 They are made to hold a generous portion of soup.
-Bowls in photo are glazed with Dry Rigg Quarry Greywacke Gritstone.
+Bowls in photo are finished with my Thistle Ash glaze with a rim of Greywacke Gritstone.

 Hand-pulled handle and spout.
 These also make lovely vases.
-Jug in photo is made using dark stoneware clay and glazed with Whernside Iron Ochre Blue and Dry Rigg Quarry Greywacke Gritstone detail, and fired in reduction.
+Jug in photo is made using pressed acer leaves and finished with layers of Whernside Iron Ochre, Dry Rigg Quarry Greywacke Gritstone and Nettle Ash.

 A stylish way to keep your berries!
 Rinse, and eat!
-Feet imprinted with my swaledale stamp.
 Made in a range of sizes.
-Bowls shown are made using dark stoneware clay and glazed with Whernside Iron Ochre Blue and fired in reduction.
+Bowls shown are made using dark stoneware clay and finished with my Whernside Iron Ochre glaze.

 Below is a list of local shops and galleries where you can find my pottery...